 The Panel plays a vital role in ensuring the interests of participants are always at the centre of everything Genomics England does.
 Panel members will help guide Genomics England and how genomic medicine is used in the NHS.

 Panel members will be paid for their time and reasonable expenses will be covered.
 Genomics England will provide support and training for everyone on the Panel.

 How to apply

 Please email us if you are interested in joining the Panel.
-In your email, please outline why you are interested in this role.
-Please also include how you are involved in the 100,000 Genomes Project.
-Finally, please include your name and contact details.
+In your email, please outline why you are interested in this role, and include your name and contact details.

 You can contact us on [email protected] if you have any questions.